 According to Jovial, einkorn is the world’s most ancient wheat and has never been hybridized. ” Einkorn means “one grain” in German.
 That’s because einkorn only has one grain attached to the stem, while other wheats have groups of four grains.”

 You can see the examples of the different wheat from the Jovial site.
 It is really interesting to see up close what the wheat really looks like.

 Why use Einkorn Flour?

-It actually has a rich flavor to it, a bit nutty, but nothing overwhelming.
+It actually has a rich flavor to it, a bit toasty and nutty, but nothing overwhelming.
 This flavor really comes through in your baked products.

 Einkorn flour has a pale yellow color.
 The reason for this is it contains higher amounts of tocotrienols, (vitamin E), and beta carotene lutein than modern flour; both of these compounds are important nutrients.
 I feel using the einkorn flour is more natural than the modern AP flour and is better digested.